CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 1 to something else.
 Save this change by clicking the :material-content-save:
 Save icon in the left-most column.

-12. Click the `Create Title Cards` button again.
-This Card is now made with the the card type you _just_ selected, overriding any Template specifications.
+12. Click <span class="example md-button">Create Title Cards</span> again.
+This
+Card is now made with the the card type you _just_ selected, overriding any Template specifications.

     ??? question "Why did the Tier 1 Template not apply?"